 Measures to achieve target oxygenation

-- Avoid hypotension: See ''Blood pressure and cerebral perfusion pressure'' below.
+- Avoid hypotension: See ''Blood pressure and cerebral perfusion pressure''.

 - Oxygen therapy